intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 ## Triad qualities

-If the study of the evolution of music, you will find that early harmony focused on perfect intervals similar to this example, but diatonic harmony as we know did not truly begin until music began regularly featuring a third chordal member.
+In the study of the evolution of music, you will find that early harmony focused on perfect intervals similar to this example, but diatonic harmony as we know did not take root until music began regularly using a third chordal member.
 By stacking two intervals of a third, we create a *triad*, which contains not only the two thirds, but also the interval of a fifth between the outer pitches.
 Any harmonic system which relies on stacking thirds is called *tertian harmony*.

 {% capture ex2 %}X:2
 %%staffsep 100%